-From here, you are in the right place :-) First, decide what you want to dye.
-Do you want to dye plant fibers such as cotton, linen, hemp, or animal fibers like wool or silk?
-Once you have made a decision in this regard, choose a method of mordanting that suits you and your chosen natural fiber.
-You can access many different prescriptions for this pretreatment, which ensures the permanence of dyeing, by internet research.
-As a result of years of research and trials we have compiled the methods that we decided to be the most practical for home applications for both plant and animal fibers and are offering them as a mordanting kits.
-Mordanting kits have sufficient amount of mordant material and explanations to follow along the process for your fiber with a dry weight of 500g.
+To start natural dyeing, first decide what you want to dye.
+Will it be plant fibers such as cotton, linen, or hemp, or animal fibers like wool or silk?
+Once you have made this decision, choose a method of mordanting that suits you and your chosen natural fiber.
+You can find many different recipes for this pretreatment, which ensures the permanence of the dye, through internet research.
+Additionally, we offer mordanting kits with sufficient mordant material and instructions to follow.

-After mordanting process, you can start dyeing.
-The dyeing process is simply by dissolving the dyes contained in the plant material in water, then heating the fiber in this solution.
-You need to proceed by experiment, as the parameters like how much you will heat, how long the fiber will remain in the dye will vary according to what color you want to achieve.
+After completing the mordanting process, you can begin dyeing.
+The dyeing process involves dissolving the dyes in water and heating the fiber in this solution.
+The process is experimental, as the parameters such as how much you heat and how long the fiber remains in the dye will vary depending on the desired color.

-I live in the city, in the apartment, can I still dye naturally?
+I live in the city, in an apartment, can I still dye naturally?

-You sure can do.
-Although natural dyeing will take you out somehow, we all start natural dyeing in the kitchen of our house.
-All you need to get started are a few plastic pots, a steel pot, kitchen scale, a spoon to stir and an oven.
-In general, we do not recommend using the containers you use for dyeing for food.
-Do the mordanting in the bathroom or on the balcony, not in the kitchen, and there you go!
+Yes, you can still dye naturally even if you live in the city and in an apartment.
+You will need a few plastic pots, a steel pot, kitchen scale, a spoon to stir, and an oven.
+It is recommended not to use the containers used for dyeing for food.
+Mordanting can be done in the bathroom or on the balcony, not in the kitchen.

 How do natural dye extracts differ from dry or fresh plant materials?

-The difference is that they are much more concentrated because only dyeing substances are taken from dry plant materials and the rest is returned to the soil as pulp.
-So, for example, you can reach a desired shade of color using 10g of pomegranate extract instead of 1kg of dry pomegranate peels.
-When we look from this point of view, we can actually see that the extracts are more affordable.
-Another advantage is that it allows you to make standard dyeing.
-Because the amount of dyestuff in the extract is constant, it is possible to achieve the same result in multiple applications.
-It can be difficult to achieve this with dry plant material.
-Also, since they are in powder form, it is very easy to mix them with each other in a controlled manner.
+The main difference is that natural dye extracts are much more concentrated because only the dyeing substances are taken from dry plant materials, and the rest is returned to the soil as pulp.
+Therefore, for example, you can reach a desired shade of color using 10g of pomegranate extract instead of 1kg of dry pomegranate peels.
+This makes the extracts more affordable.
+Additionally, it allows for standard dyeing, as the amount of dyestuff in the extract is constant, making it possible to achieve the same result in multiple applications.
+This is difficult to achieve with dry plant material.
+Extracts are also in powder form, making it easy to mix them in a controlled manner.

 Should I definitely do mordanting?

-You can get the answer to this question in several places that you do not need to mordant for some dyes.
-But we disagree with this.
-Mordanting always provides more homogeneous, saturated and permanent dyeing.
-Therefore, we always recommend mordanting, unless otherwise recommended to achieve a certain color.
-There is only one exception, and it is indigo.
-Since a different mechanism is used in indigo dyeing, no mordanting is required.
-We have our indigo dyeing kit with necessary explanations and materials for dyeing.
+Mordanting always provides more homogeneous, saturated, and permanent dyeing.
+Therefore, we always recommend mordanting, unless otherwise specified to achieve a certain color.
+The only exception is indigo, as no mordanting is required for this type of dyeing.
+Our indigo dyeing kit includes necessary explanations and materials for dyeing.

 What is in your mordanting kits?

-There are some salts and compounds in powder form for you to mix in various proportions.
-But most importantly, what there isn't is anything toxic.
+Our mordanting kits include various salts and compounds in powder form to mix in various proportions.
+Importantly, they do not contain anything toxic.

 How is the fastness of dyes in natural dyeing?
 Do they wash away?

-The answer to this question is how well the dyeing is done with which plant dye.
+The fastness of natural dyes varies depending on the plant dye used.
 Some plant dyes are very sensitive to washing and/or light due to their nature.
-Whatever you do, you cannot reach satisfying fastness dyeing with them.
+However, with good dyeing techniques, a satisfying fastness can be achieved.
 The fastness of our extracts is pretty satisfying.
-Another parameter that plays an important role in fastness is mordanting.
+Mordanting also plays an important role in fastness.
 A good recipe must be well implemented.
-Another point to note is that the process must not be rushed during the dyeing phase.
-When all of these are paid attention to, we do not expect much sensitivity to light, as well as washing away.
+Additionally, the process should not be rushed during the dyeing phase.
+If these factors are taken into consideration, there should not be much sensitivity to light, as well as washing away.